SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/warehouse/bigquery.md

 ---

 :::info Built on
-This connector is built on top of the already available [`spark-bigquery-connector`](https://github.com/GoogleCloudDataproc/spark-bigquery-connector/)
+This connector is built on top of the already available [`spark-bigquery-connector`](https://github.com/GoogleCloudDataproc/spark-bigquery-connector/) connector. <br/>

-To use this Gem in Prophecy, `com.google.cloud.spark:spark-3.3-bigquery-pushdown_2.12:0.30.0` Maven external dependency needs to be installed on cluster if it's not present.
-For installing dependencies from Prophecy UI, Please check [dependency management docs](https://docs.prophecy.io/low-code-spark/extensibility/dependencies)
+For non-databricks clusters, we need to install the corresponding library and please refer the library compatiblity matrix in the [`Spark BigQuery`](https://github.com/GoogleCloudDataproc/spark-bigquery-connector#connector-to-spark-compatibility-matrix) documentation. <br/>
 :::

 Allows read and write operations on `BigQuery`